Old Towne Creek County Park

 Giving Tree

 Another unique aspect planned for the park is the creation of the Charleston County Parks Foundation Giving Tree, an outdoor art installation that allows people to purchase a custom engraved leaf or other adornments that will be placed on the installation to recognize loved ones while supporting the mission of the Foundation.
-Pre-sales to the public start May 16, visit our Giving Tree page for more information.
+Visit our Giving Tree page for more information.